Enforcement: Advertising

 First Appeal Result: The advertiser made an appeal on all points that was without any merit.
 The appeal ruling upheld all points of the first instance ruling.

-Final Appeal Result: The advertiser made a final appeal on all points that was again without any merit.
+Final Appeal Result: The advertiser made a final appeal on all points, which was again without any merit.
 The final appeal ruling upheld all points of the first instance ruling.

 Impact: Besides the specific points, confirmed that, unsurprisingly, basic advertising rules and consumer law also apply to the video game context.